 Exemption from tax on long-term capital gains

 To make things easier for startups, a brand new section known as Section 54EE has been added to the Income Tax Act.
 Under this section, startups are exempt from long-term capital gains tax.
 However, this is only applicable if the capital gains that have been invested in are a part of the fund notified by the Central Government within a total period of 6 months from the date of the actual transfer of the asset.

 Additionally, under this rule, the maximum amount of capital that a company can invest in the long-term specified asset is Rs 50 lakhs.
 The amount then has to be invested in the fund for at least 3 years.
 If the investor ends up withdrawing the amount before the 3 years are up, then the amount becomes taxable.

 Tax exemptions on investments above the fair market value

 If an eligible startup makes an investment, the government will exempt the tax on the investment above the fair market value.
 This includes a range of different investments such as funding secured by resident angel investors and funds that are not registered as venture capital ones.
 Additionally, investments that are made by incubators above the fair market value are also exempt under this plan.

 Tax exemptions to individual/HUF on long-term capital gains from equity shares

-The advantage of these exemptions is that they will boost the general investments made in startups, which will then promote their expansion and growth.
+The advantage of these tax incentives and exemptions is that they will boost the general investments made in startups, which will then promote their expansion and growth.